mirzaipatrik/Lasso-regression/README.md

 ### Authors: Patrik Mirzai and Huixing Zhong

 This project aims at predicting the burned area of wildfires using Lasso regression.
 Moreover, a comparison to Multiple regression and regression trees is also carried out.
 A summary of the Lasso procedure is given below.
-See the attached source code for full details on the project.
+See the attached source code "Lasso implementation of wildfires data set.R" for full details on the project.

 ## Upload packages and read the data set